janpaul1988/angular-demo/README.md

-# Demo Project
+# Angular Demo Project

-Welcome to the **Demo Project**!
+Welcome to the **Angular Demo Project**!
 This project serves as a reference implementation, showcasing the integration of modern technologies to build a full-stack application.
 It is designed as a learning tool for developers to explore and understand the usage of these technologies.